Arroma98/Pixel-like-dashboard/README.md

   [Fontawesome](https://github.com/thomasloven/hass-fontawesome)

-  All the people in the forum publish their ideas and work.
+  All the people in the forum that publish their ideas and work.

 </details>